 In addition to the high-tech case and lugs, the dial also utilizes the new technique.
 Instead of a coating or filling in the hour markers with luminescent material, the entire hour numeral is made of luminescent material.

 The dial is matte black, with the contrasting green luminous numerals and hands.
 Interestingly, the minute graduations, as well as the markings for the three subdials, feature a sandwich construction, in white.

 While the case and movable lugs are cut from a single block of compressed carbon fiber layers, the chronograph pushers are in blackened steel.
-The strap is integrated and made in black matte alligator that is coated in rubber.
+The strap is integrated and made in a black matte alligator that is coated in rubber.
 Folding clasp in matte black PVD steel.
 Black diamond crown.
 Water-resistant 30 meters.
 The watch is powered by automatic caliber CR 10-82 which beats at 4Hz and has a 42-hour power reserve.
 Limited to 100 pieces.

 The de Grisogono Instrumento Uno Carbon Chrono combines a number of unique technologies and design elements that may not enhance the chronometry of the timepiece but they surely enhance the aesthetics.
 There is a lot to like about the Instrumento Carbon Chrono.
 From the nicely proportioned case to the robust, ultra-light compressed carbon fiber layered monoblock case to the contraction of hour numerals completely out of luminescent material.
-The result, is a black watch that stands out from the rest of the me too blacked-out timepieces.
+The result is a black watch that stands out from the rest of the me-too blacked-out timepieces.